-Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.
+Motor oil, like so many products we use today, has come so far from what it used to be in terms of technological advancement.

-Nowadays, there are a dizzying array of products, types, styles, weights, and formulations of motor oil to choose from, that it can be difficult to know exactly what each one is intended for and what exactly it’s supposed to do.
+Nowadays, there is a dizzying array of products, types, styles, weights, and formulations of motor oil to choose from – so many, in fact, that it can be difficult to know what each one is intended for and what it’s supposed to do.

 What Do All These Numbers Mean?

 Each motor oil is assigned a grade.
-This grade is based off of how the product acts during cold temperatures versus warm temperatures.
+This grade is based on how the product acts during cold temperatures versus warm temperatures.

 Today, it’s a whole other ballgame.
-Nowadays, we have the luxury of having multi-grade oil at our disposal, which serves multiple purposes for the engines of our vehicles.
+Nowadays, we have the luxury of having multi-grade engine oils at our disposal, which serves multiple purposes for the engines of our vehicles.

-Single grade doesn’t do anything different than multi-grade in terms of lubricating an engine.
-The difference lies in how it handles cold and hot temperatures.
+Single-grade doesn’t do anything different than multi-grade in terms of lubricating an engine.
+The difference lies in how it handles colder and hotter temperatures.

-Single grade simply acts as previously mentioned, thinning as engine operating temperatures climb and thickening as an engine sits and becomes cold.
+Single-grade simply acts as previously mentioned, thinning as engine operating temperatures climb and thickening in a cold engine.

-On the other hand, multi-grade actually resists thinning and thickening, depending on its grade.
+On the other hand, multi-grade actually resists thinning and thickening, depending on the oil’s viscosity grades.
 Its properties and makeup allow it to “change” and act almost like two different motor oils with different levels of viscosity at both high and low temperatures.

 The Society of Automotive Engineers has devised a scale consisting of up to three number and letter designations for each engine oil’s grade.